 When he realized what Beckett would do if she won a large lotto sum (help students who want to be lawyers if they follow her mother's path), he talks to a college about setting up the scholarship and donates personally to get it started.

-Not to mention all the times he's bribed Ryan and Esposito with court-side tickets to a basketball game.
+All the times he's bribed Ryan and Esposito with court-side tickets to a basketball game.

 Urban Legend Love Life: Despite the claims of his The Casanova charms, Castle has only been shown to be having sex with three women, two of whom were ex-wives (and one of those ex-wives is also his editor.)
 While Castle may enjoy the flirting and the dating, he doesn't seem too interested in the sexing part unless it's with someone he connects with.